JetBrains/intellij-scala/README.md

 # Scala Plugin for IntelliJ IDEA

 Plugin that implements Scala, SBT, Play 2, SSP and Hocon support in IntelliJ IDEA.

-## Setting up the project
+## General information

 - To get information about how to install and use this plugin in IDEA, please use [IntelliJ IDEA online help](https://www.jetbrains.com/idea/help/scala.html).

-- If you have any question about Scala plugin, we'd be glad to answer it in [our developer community](https://devnet.jetbrains.com/community/idea/scala).
+- If you have any question about the Scala plugin, we'd be glad to answer it in [our developer community](https://devnet.jetbrains.com/community/idea/scala).

 - If you found a bug, please report it on [our issue